Fedack/PiShockDocs/README.md

 ### 2.3.1.
 Using Share Codes
 #### **Adding a Share Code**
 Please follow the steps below to add a share code to your Account.<br>
-1: Click on "Shared"<br>
+**1:** Click on "Shared"<br>
 ![PiShock Shocker](https://i.imgur.com/vVU8KoV.png)

-2: Click on the Plus Button in the bottom right corner of the Page<br>
+**2:** Click on the Plus Button in the bottom right corner of the Page<br>
 ![PiShock Shocker](https://i.imgur.com/aCfn4eC.png)

-3: Select "Shocker", Enter the Code in the Field labled "Enter Share Code", Click "OK"<br>
+**3:** Select "Shocker", Enter the Code in the Field labled "Enter Share Code", Click "OK"<br>
 ![PiShock Shocker](https://i.imgur.com/4i1AOMo.png)

+#### **Using a Share Code**
+Once added, a Shocker accessed via Share Code can be controlled like your own Shocker.<br>
+With the Exception that the Shockers Owner can Pause and or Revoke access at any time.<br>**Please consult the Safety Instructions at the beginning of this document before play.**

 ## 3. Tips
 ### 3.1.
 Portable Operation
 Using the PiShock while moving around in a space such as a Convention Floor requires nothing more then a Hotspot connection as well as a External powersource.
 #### **Power**
-Powering the PiShock is as simply connecting it to a Powersouce that can supply at least `5V/1A` like a Powerbank.
+Powering the PiShock is as simply connecting it to a Powersouce that can supply at least `5V/2A` like a Powerbank.
 <br>
 It is alternatively also possible to Power the PiShock via it's GPIO Pins using a LiPo (and optionally a battery hat) for an even more portable and compact solution.